Grassmannian framed bundles and generalized parabolic structures: The correspondence

 Instead of this flag one has the flag

 with weights

 One has that the parabolic degree of $E$ equals the parabolic degree of $\widetilde{E}$ (with the shifted weights) and the same holds for subbundles of $E$.
-Hence $E$ is parabolic semistable if and only if $\widetilde E$ is.
-Now again the spread of the weights is less than one, and one can use the result on parabolic bundles to produce a flat connection for $\widetilde E$; shifting back (in the space of flat connections, taking a Schlesinger transformation) gives us the connection we want on $E$.
+Hence $E$ is parabolic semistable if and only if $\widetilde E$ is, and the same holds for polystability.
+Now again the spread of the weights is less than one, and one can use the result on parabolic bundles to produce a flat connection for $\widetilde E$; shifting back (in the space of flat connections, taking a Schlesinger transformation) gives us the flat connection we want on $E$, with the right residues.

-This tells us that the map $C$ in \eqref{NS-correspondence} is surjective: given an element of $\cagm$, one has a flat connection corresponding to it.
-To see that the map is injective, suppose that a framed bundle $(E, \vec g)$ is the image of two elements of ${GM}_{n,\delta_0}$; the fact that the weights are determined by a map on $\cagm$ tells us that these two elements have the same parabolic weights; but then they must correspond to the same parabolic bundle, by the injectivity of the correspondence on the level of parabolic bundles.
-The two elements are then in the same orbit of the stabilizer in $U(n)^\ell$ of the element $(\delta_1,\cdots,\delta_\ell)$ corresponding to the weights.
-However, the map $C$ commutes with this action, and indeed maps orbits bijectively to orbits; thus the images of the two elements in question must be different.\end{proof}
+This means that on the level of quotients by $U(n)^\ell$, the map $C$ is surjective.
+The normal form lemma \ref{normalform} tells us that once we have fixed the bundle, and the (orbits of) the values $\delta_i$ of the moment map, the intersection of the inverse image $\mu_{n,\ell}^{-1}(\delta_i)$ with the elements in $\cagm$ corresponding to the fixed bundle lies a single $U(n)^\ell$-orbit; the same holds for $GM_{n,\delta_0}$.
+The bijection then follows from the fact that the map $C$ is $U(n)^\ell$ equivariant, and that the normal form lemma \ref{normalform} tells us that for an element $a$ in $GM_{n,\delta_0}$, both $a$ and $C(a)$ have the same stabilizers in $U(n)^\ell$.\end{proof}

+As we have a continuous, indeed smooth, bijection from a compact space, we have, in sum: